 1st Edition, Jan 2020

-For women however, it’s best you wait for her to extend her hand, otherwise women in the central kneel to greet men and others humble themselves in a bow or respectful nod.
+For women, however, it’s best you wait for her to extend her hand, otherwise, women in the central kneel to greet men and others humble themselves with a bow or respectful nod.

 Ugandans communicate more indirectly than directly using stories and proverbs as common means of expressing a point, which may require the implicit knowledge of the listener.
 Greetings and small talk almost always occur before talking about important business.